KTH-dESA/PopCluster/README.md

 	![image2](assets/installation/img/image2.jpg)

 5. This will open a new window with a number of different options on the left-hand side.
-We will choose Install from ZIP
+Choose Install from ZIP

 	![image3](assets/installation/img/image3.jpg)